alphagov/pay-adminusers/CONTRIBUTING.md

 ## Contributions from beyond the team
 If you have an idea to share or a feature to request to raise please contact the GOV.UK Pay team govuk-pay-support@digital.cabinet-office.gov.uk.

-If this is a security issue please read the disclosure process [here](https://github.com/alphagov/pay-adminusers/blob/master/README.md#responsible-disclosure), please do not submit a pull request or raise a Github issue.
+If this is a security issue please do not submit a pull request or raise a Github issue, instead, please read the disclosure process [here](https://github.com/alphagov/pay-adminusers/blob/master/README.md#responsible-disclosure).